 - Store leftovers up to 2 days refrigerated

-- Reheat gently in a pan or microwave
+- Reheat gently in a pan over low heat, or in the microwave covered, until warmed through.

 - Stir before serving